christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The name Israel comes from Isauria.
 In south-central Anatolia, there was a mountainous region called Isauria.
 Its inhabitants were the Isaurians.
 The name Isauria is usually derived from Hittite or Luwian, but let’s decode it  as: Is- = the divine prefix (as in Isis, Isesi, Iesous) and -Ura from city.
 Isaura cognates to "Isa-Ura" ("Jesus City", or "City of God").
 Isauria was located in Galatia (Galatia = Galilee from the bible, lingusitically identical).
 The king of this region was Ptolemy XIV Philopator (son of Ptolemy XII Auletes) aka Amyntas Nikator aka Amyntas, King of Galatia, who was Ptolemy XII Auletes of Egypt aka Mark Antony aka King Herod aka Mithridates VI Eupator of Pontus's son under his Mithridates VI Eupator of Pontus alias.
 He was also Jesus ben Fabus (See Chapter: 5.2.2.
 Amyntas Nikator aka Amyntas, King of Galatia)

+"Cohen" (priest) comes from Kagan.
+The Khazar Khagan was the king and high priest of the Dragon King cult, and the title "Cohen" is a Hebrew rendering of the Scythian priestly office.

 This region was populated by the Celts (Galatians) who came to ancient Anatolia and were conquered or allied with the Scythian-led Bosporan/Pontic empire.
 The Galatians adopted the Dragon King's cult (Esus Christos) as a client state.
 So there was a "Celticization" of the Jewish religion as a secondary syncretism.

 For example, the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
 King David (DWD) = King Druid.
 1 Samuel 16:12 claims that King David had red hair.
 The ancient Celtic prefixes 'Rab' or 'Rhab' mean 'wise one' or 'seer', and a Druid equates to a Rabbi.
 There was even a Celtic tribe called the "Iudii" -> Ioudaioi -> Jew.